How do you backup your Mac locally and online so you never risk losing your important files and photos? Here are your options!

 Cloning using SuperDuper, Carbon Copy Cloner or another tool further reduces the risk.
 Periodically — and let your workflow be your guide here when it comes time to decide what the period should be — you can use a cloning app to create a perfect replica of your hard drive, which you should then put away in a safe place until the next time you haul it out.

-Again, bear in mind my previous guideline about avoiding a single point of failure.
+It is important to remember to avoid a single point of failure.
 If it's possible for you to budget two drives to rotate between for your cloning, you'll be better off.
 That way, if anything goes wrong with one, you're never more than the previous backup on the other from restoring your drive if and when you should need to.

 Cloud storage — Your final line of backup

-But there's a case to be made for using a cloud-based backup solution like BackBlaze, CrashPlan or Carbonite, or even one that depends on Dropbox or Apple's forthcoming iCloud Drive.
+But there's a case to be made for using a cloud-based backup solution like BackBlaze, CrashPlan or Carbonite, or even one that depends on Dropbox or Apple's iCloud Drive.
 Because something can always happen to your local equipment.
 If a fire or natural disaster strikes your home, for example, you can lose all of your equipment in a heartbeat — then no amount of local backup is going to save your bacon if you need to restore.

 If you travel, cloud-based backup can come in handy.
 If you need to restore files while you're away from your Time Capsule or away from your clone drive, you're out of luck.
 Using a cloud-based backup service, you can restore as long as you have a network connection.